AstarNetwork/astar-docs/docs/nodes/collator/learn.md

 - [Aura pallet](https://crates.parity.io/pallet_aura/index.html)
 - PoS pallet

 The first phase in making PoS was by deploying the Aura pallet.
 Aura PoA Collator Phase - permissioned block authoring and collator session key setup for Astar ecosystem.
-After extended testing, we have deployed the PoS pallet and switched to Aura PoS.
+After extensive testing, we deployed the PoS pallet and switched to Aura PoS.
 We have enabled permissionless collator staking, network inflation, and rewards.

 **Let’s break down the latest phase:**

 - **Collator staking**: collators can now start with securing the network.
 This will be with a minimum bond of a fixed amount of tokens.
-- **Network inflation**: Astar mainnets has a 10% inflation.
+- **Network inflation**: Astar mainnet has a 10% inflation.
 This 10% is based on a perfect block production every 12 seconds.
 - **Rewards**: a fixed amount will be created at each block and divided between treasury, collators, and dApp staking.

-A collator (block producer) gets a reward for each block it’s produced.
-The reward is a fixed amount for each block.
+A collator (block producer) is rewarded a fixed amount for each block produced.

 ---

 ## Collator election mechanism
 ### Election process
-When your node fits the parameters and checks all the boxes to become a collator, you will be added to the chain.
-After registering for a collator and bonded the tokens. **Note: if your collator doesn’t produce blocks during one session (1h) it will be kicked out.**
+To join the election process you must register for a collator and bond tokens, see [Collator Requirements](https://docs.astar.network/docs/nodes/collator/requirements) for details.
+When your node fits the parameters and checks all the boxes to become a collator, it will be added to the chain. **Note: if your collator doesn’t produce blocks during one session (1h) it will be kicked out.**

 ---